 The Law Alumni Board selects the Knous and Distinguished Alumni Award recipients.
 The Dean Edward C. King Making A Difference and Richard Schaden Adopted Alumnus Awards are awarded periodically and honorees are selected by the Dean.

 Each year, the Law Alumni Board selects distinguished alumni to honor at the Law Alumni Awards Banquet.
 There are nine categories of achievement: Corporate Counsel, Executive in Industry, Judiciary, Education, Private Practice, Public Sector, Solo/Small Firm Practitioner, Recent Alumnus, and Special Recognition.
-If you would like to submit the name of a distinguished alumnus or alumna, please contact Marci Fulton, Assistant Dean for Outreach, Engagement, and Alumni Relations.
+If you would like to submit the name of a distinguished alumnus or alumna, please contact Georgette Vigil, Senior Director of Alumni Engagement and Outreach.

 The English Order of the Coif, an ancient and honored institution of the Common Law, was an association of distinguished lawyers from whose members the Judges of the Court of Common Pleas were appointed and who for centuries had the exclusive right to be barristers in that Court.
 Later, judges of the King’s Bench and the Exchequer were appointed from its members.
 The order took its name from the coif, or cap, which all members wore.
 The American Order was formed in 1911 for the purpose of promoting scholarship among law students.